 SCSU MFT graduates are eligible for Connecticut licensure, clinical membership in the American Association for Marriage and Family Therapy, and find employment in various settings, including:

 - Youth service agencies

 - Hospital outpatient clinics

 - Private practice

 - Substance abuse programs

-Southern Connecticut State University’s MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Our program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 COAMFTE accreditation is the seal of credibility, rigor and quality within MFT training programs.
-COAMFTE requires that all accredited programs post student achievement statistics.
-Our program’s most recent achievement statistics may be found here.
+COAMFTE accreditation ensures excellence in education exemplified by our program’s most recent achievement statistics.